 1. Using Motherboard Manual to Identify BIOS Chip

-All motherboards manuals have the motherboard layout diagram that highlight all the critical components located on it.
+All motherboard manuals have the motherboard layout diagram that highlights all the critical components located on them.

-As such, using your motherboard’s manual, you can easily pin point the location where you would find the BIOS chip.
+So, using your motherboard’s manual, you can quickly find the location where you would find the BIOS chip.

-With the help of the manual, I can easily tell that the BIOS chip on my motherboard is located under the RAM slots and close to the motherboard’s chipset.
+With the help of the manual, I can quickly tell that the BIOS chip on my motherboard is located under the RAM slots and close to the motherboard’s chipset.

 Here is the actual location of the BIOS chips on the motherboard:

-Looking at the motherboard’s manual can save you from the hassle of going over each chip one by one on a motherboard in the effort to identify the BIOS chip.
+Looking at the motherboard’s manual can save you from the hassle of going over each chip one by one on a motherboard to identify the BIOS chip.

 2. Identifying BIOS Chip Through Physical Inspection

-You can rely on the good old physical inspection as well to identify the BIOS chip.
+You can also rely on the old physical inspection to identify the BIOS chip.

-Almost all of the critical components on a motherboard have labels indicating exactly what they are.
+Almost all critical components on a motherboard have labels indicating precisely what they are.

-The motherboard above, for instance, has two BIOS chips which are clearly labelled as M_BIOS and B_BIOS respectively.
+The motherboard above, for instance, has two BIOS chips clearly labeled as M_BIOS and B_BIOS, respectively.

 Also Read: What Happens When CMOS Battery Dies?

-Some motherboards have two BIOS chips whereby the primary M_BIOS acts as the Main BIOS chip where as the secondary or the B_BIOS chip acts as the Backup.
+Some motherboards have two BIOS chips, whereby the primary M_BIOS acts as the Main BIOS chip, whereas the secondary or the B_BIOS chip serves as the Backup.

 The Main BIOS chip contains your preferences and settings.
-The BIOS in this chip can be manipulation by the user.
+The user can manipulate the BIOS in this chip.

 The Backup BIOS chip contains the factory default settings.
-If anything were to go wrong with the Main BIOS chip i.e if it fails or you have messed up with the settings, the Backup BIOS chip then takes over.
+If anything were to go wrong with the Main BIOS chip, i.e., if it fails or you have messed up with the scenes, the Backup BIOS chip then takes over.

-Do Not Mistaken CMOS Battery With BIOS Chip
+Do Not MISTAKE CMOS Battery FOR BIOS Chip